researchcoding/clustering_stochastic_processes/README.txt

 Citation:
 Q. Peng, N. Rao and R. Zhao.
-Unsupervised Clustering of Weakly Stationary Weakly Ergodic Processes using Similarity Measure of Orthogonality.
-ArXiv, 2017.
+Some Thoughts on the Problems of Clustering Stochastic Processes.
+ArXiv, 2018.